asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 [![forthebadge cc-nc](http://ForTheBadge.com/images/badges/cc-nc.svg)](https://creativecommons.org/licenses/by-nc/4.0)

-For the best view including an interactive dashboard, please [**click on this website**](https://asjadnaqvi.github.io/COVID19-European-Regional-Tracker/).
+An interactive dashboard can be viewed here [**click on this website**](https://asjadnaqvi.github.io/COVID19-European-Regional-Tracker/).

 # Overview
 This repository takes a stock of COVID-19 datasets for 26 European countries at the regional NUTS3 or NUTS2 level.